JaideepPrasad/Data-Science/NLP/Cosine Similarity/README.md

 ![image](https://user-images.githubusercontent.com/32663193/122131868-d6df8d80-ce07-11eb-8baf-60b86fac353a.png)

-The hardest part of this project was creating and understanging the word2vec method.
-If we look at the right most expression in the equation above, we start to see that the lenght variable mimics the denominator.
-We use the characters and character occurances for the dot product, only using common characters for the dot product and using the character occurances to carry out the dot product calculation.
-Obverall this was a new way to view math for me and was an interesting project.
+The hardest part of this project was creating and understanding the word2vec method.
+If we look at the right most expression in the equation above, we start to see that the length variable mimics the denominator.
+We use the characters and character occurences for the dot product, only using common characters for the dot product and using the character occurences to carry out the dot product calculation.
+Overall this was a new way to view math for me and was an interesting project.

 ## Conclusion